huhu08/mapApplication/README.md

-An application that uses mapbox api to create and display current available apartments for rent
+This is an application that uses mapbox api to create and display current available apartments for rent

 # MapApplication